Operating Principles

 ListenAddress =

-On the local server for distributing updates, the following settings are specified:
+On the host acting as a local server for distributing updates, the following settings are specified:

 ListenAddress = <address>:<port>